nomo-app/nomo-auth/README.md

 This simulation serves as a specification of Nomo-Auth.
 Nomo-Auth is a simple protocol, so the whole simulation is only a small amount of TypeScript-code.

+## How to use

+In the frontend, we recommend using the function [nomoAuthHttp](https://github.com/nomo-app/nomo-webon-kit/blob/main/api-docs/modules.md#nomoauthhttp) from the nomo-webon-kit. nomoAuthHttp injects the needed HTTP-headers automatically and it retries requests upon 403-errors (according to the specification above).

+In the backend, we recommend learning how to verify signatures (see the sections below).

 ## Signature Verification

 `nomo-auth` offers two different types of address/signature-pairs: `nomo-auth-addr + nomo-sig` as well as `nomo-eth-addr + nomo-eth-sig`.